jeremy-edward-bauerle/LegendSRD/edited-output/core/hand-edit.md

 from more than one such award per story.

-                                                                                                   87

-      Alaric's Tale
+> Alaric's Tale
-In a battle with a group of trolls, Thrace saves the day through a mixture of quick thinking, deft tactics and mighty thrusts with his long spear.
-As his initiative saves the lives of Alaric and Lilina, the Games Master makes him an immediate award of one Hero Point at the end of the combat.
-At the end of the story's session and following more heroics from all three Adventurers, the Games Master awards each of them two Hero Points.
+> In a battle with a group of trolls, Thrace saves the day through a mixture of quick thinking, deft tactics
+> and mighty thrusts with his long spear.
+As his initiative saves the lives of Alaric and Lilina, the Games
+> Master makes him an immediate award of one Hero Point at the end of the combat.
+At the end of the
+> story's session and following more heroics from all three Adventurers, the Games Master awards each
+> of them two Hero Points.

-Using Hero Points
+### Using Hero Points
 Hero Points can be used in a variety of ways.
 Each of the following options costs a single Hero Point.
 Once spent, a Hero Point is gone forever.

-Last Chance Combat Action: If an Adventurer has exhausted his Combat Actions during a fight and needs to find that last burst of desperate energy to perhaps avoid a messy end, he may spend a Hero Point to gain a Combat Action.
+**Last Chance Combat Action**: If an Adventurer has exhausted his Combat Actions during a fight and needs to find that last burst of desperate energy to perhaps avoid a messy end, he may spend a Hero Point to gain a Combat Action.

-Second Chance: A player can re-roll any Skill Test that affects his Adventurer.
+**Second Chance**: A player can re-roll any Skill Test that affects his Adventurer.
 This can be a Skill Test, damage roll or anything else that has some effect on him.
 He can even force an opponent to re-roll an attack or damage roll made against him.

-For example Alaric is engaged in an opposed Skill Test with his great rival, Owain.
-Both are attempting to impress the fair Selena with their storytelling skills (using Influence).
-Owain has rolled a critical success, beating Alaric's normal success.
-Alaric thus spends a Hero Point forcing Owain to re-roll his Influence skill: the re-roll results in a failure for Owain and so Alaric wins the contest and impresses the giggling Selena through a last minute recollection of the heroic fight against the trolls...
+> For example Alaric is engaged in an opposed Skill Test with his great rival, Owain.
+Both are attempting
+> to impress the fair Selena with their storytelling skills (using Influence).
+Owain has rolled a critical
+> success, beating Alaric's normal success.
+Alaric thus spends a Hero Point forcing Owain to re-roll his
+> Influence skill: the re-roll results in a failure for Owain and so Alaric wins the contest and impresses
+> the giggling Selena through a last minute recollection of the heroic fight against the trolls...

-Glancing Blow: An Adventurer who suffers a Major Injury may spend a Hero Point to downgrade the wound to a Serious Injury.
+**Glancing Blow**: An Adventurer who suffers a Major Injury may spend a Hero Point to downgrade the wound to a Serious Injury.
 This reduces the damage taken to one Hit Point less than what would be required to inflict a Major Wound.

-Heroic Insight: A Hero Point may be spent to gain a hint or clue from the Games Master that helps the Adventurer resolve a situation that has him at an impasse.
+**Heroic Insight**: A Hero Point may be spent to gain a hint or clue from the Games Master that helps the Adventurer resolve a situation that has him at an impasse.

-For example, Alaric is trapped within the troll's lair and can hear troll guards bearing down on him.
+> For example, Alaric is trapped within the troll's lair and can hear troll guards bearing down on him.
-Panicked by the situation, he is truly stuck for what to do next.
+> Panicked by the situation, he is truly stuck for what to do next.
 Alaric spends a Hero Point for a Heroic
-Insight: the Games Master smiles and informs Alaric's player that, suddenly, he feels a vague draft of air against his cheek that could only have come from the crack of a concealed doorway.
-This prompts Alaric to search and he finds the exit just in time.
+> Insight: the Games Master smiles and informs Alaric's player that, suddenly, he feels a vague draft of
+> air against his cheek that could only have come from the crack of a concealed doorway.
+This prompts
+> Alaric to search and he finds the exit just in time.
 The Heroic Insight has saved his life.

-Heroic abilities: The Adventurer may spend Hero Points to acquire a Heroic Ability he has qualified for.
+**Heroic abilities**: The Adventurer may spend Hero Points to acquire a Heroic Ability he has qualified for.
 For more details see the Heroic abilities section on page 218.

-Fatigue
+## Fatigue
 Adventurers are usually hardy individuals but even the best of them are still just people, with limits to what they can physically achieve.
-The greatest warrior in the world may have

-88

-         phenomenal endurance but even he will not be able to run 10 miles to a besieged village and then fight for three hours non-stop.
+The greatest warrior in the world may have phenomenal endurance but even he will not be able to run 10 miles to a besieged village and then fight for three hours non-stop.
 As Adventurers engage in strenuous physical activity, they risk becoming Fatigued.